SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 # Code Files

 LoRa-SoilMoisture-WebBased.zip : The main system.
 Contains all code modules.

-DropoutTesting.zip : The beginnings of experiments with client/server when either halts, want to restart and reconnect without halting and restarting the whole system.
-Also want to remove starting-order as a requirement.
-This present version operates between Windoes and Linux systems across the internet or on localhost.

-Each zip file has a ReadMe to explain the accompanying code modules, the associated hardware, how to put it all together, and how to use the resulting system.
+This zip file has a ReadMe to explain the accompanying code modules, the associated hardware, how to put it all together, and how to use the resulting system.
 If something is not clear, please post a bug report or start a discussion.
 Would enjoy collaborating with those interested in this technology.

 # License